Evo 2009

 The 2009 Evolution Championship Series (commonly referred to as Evo 2009 or EVO 2009) was a fighting game event held in Rio Las Vegas on July 17–19.
 The event featured major tournaments for various fighting games, including Super Street Fighter IV and Marvel vs. Capcom 2.
+The release of Super Street Fighter IV drew many new players to the tournament scene, and Evo 2009 is remembered as one of the biggest years of Evolution's growth.